 While damage to the brain is irreversible, it does not mean individuals with acquired cerebral palsy cannot improve.

 Neuroplasticity refers to the brain’s ability to reorganize its neural circuitry, which can help the brain recover functions affected by injury.

-One of the best ways to promote neuroplasticity is through highly repetitive practice of meaningful activities.
+One of the best ways to promote neuroplasticity is through highly repetitive practice of challenging, meaningful movements and activities.
 The consistent stimulation helps reinforce demand for those functions, which promotes neuroadaptive changes in the brain.